 Mini vs. full tummy tucks

 There are two main types of tummy tucks: mini and full.
 A full tuck offers more dramatic results than a mini; it removes excess skin and fat from the pubic area to the rib cage, and may involve internal sutures to improve loose musculature.
 A mini tuck only addresses skin and fat below the belly button and does not include internal sutures.
 At your consultation, we’ll discuss which procedure makes the most sense for you.

 When considering a serious operation such as a tummy tuck, it’s crucial to choose an experienced surgeon.
 At Advanced Cosmetic Surgery, our team is exceptionally qualified to perform your surgery.

-- We’ve been performing safe, successful cosmetic and reconstructive surgeries in the Greenville area for two decades
+- We’ve been performing safe, successful cosmetic and reconstructive surgeries with excellent results in the Greenville area for two decades

 - We use only the latest state-of-the-art technologies and surgical methods